 - Giving importance to the customer: In order to realize the dues, the seller needs to put importance and value upon the customers.
 For doing so, the seller can use some motivating words or phrases.

 - Indicating legal action: If the customers do not pay the dues after sending reminder and appeal letters, the final letter of the series should be written by indicating that necessary legal action would be taken against them.

-- Sending through post: The seller should send collection letters especially, the last letter of the series through registered with acknowledgements.
+- Sending through post: The seller should send collection letters especially, the last letter of the series through registered with acknowledgments.
 It helps to avoid unnecessary delay or missing of the letter, or denial from the part of the customer.